 History & Additional Information

 The City of Schertz Economic Development Corporation (SEDC) is a non-profit corporation created by city voters in 1997 under Chapters 501-505 of the Texas Local Government Code.
-The code allows for the imposition of a local sales and use tax dedicated to economic development, and the SEDC funds its operation and activities with a ½ cent sales tax.
+The code allows for the imposition of a local sales and use tax dedicated to economic development, and the SEDC funds its operation and activities by collecting ½ of one percent of sales tax.
 Chapter 505 allows for creation of Type B corporations to give communities an opportunity to undertake a project for quality of life improvements, including economic development projects that will attract and retain primary employers.

 Cities may use money raised by this sales tax for a wide variety of projects including land, buildings, equipment, facilities expenditures and improvements related to projects defined in Chapter 505, Subchapter D of the Texas Local Government Code or found by the board of directors to be required or suitable for use for the promotion of new or expanded businesses.